-University of South Carolina Women’s Basketball Team Says No To Last-Minute Trump White House Invite
+University Of South Carolina Women’s Basketball Team Says No To Last-Minute Trump White House Invite

 — GamecockWBB (@GamecockWBB) November 17, 2017

 The Golden State Warriors were uninvited after Steph Curry expressed during the team’s media day that he had great hesitation about making the trip.
-Donald Trump had just called national anthem protesters like Colin Kaepernick a “son of a b*tch” at an Alabama political rally.
+Donald Trump had just called national anthem protesters like Colin Kaepernick a “son of a b***h” at an Alabama political rally.
 Several of the players, as well as Warriors Coach Steve Kerr, found Trump’s commentary offensive and they were vocal about it.
 Before the team could meet to make a decision about taking the trip, Trump took to Twitter to rescind the offer.

 Going to the White House is considered a great honor for a championship team.Stephen Curry is hesitating,therefore invitation is withdrawn!